cloudywitt/dcc205-structured-programming/README.md

 ## Description

-Just a bunch of simple codes written in C with my name, student ID number, name of the course and the problem statement (all in portuguese, unforunately) commented in the top of them all.
+Just a bunch of simple codes written in C - all of them have my name, student ID number, course name, and the problem statement (all in Portuguese, unfortunately) commented at the top.